csaf-poc/csaf_distribution/docs/csaf_provider.md

  - web: Specify the web folder.
 Default: `/var/www/html`.
  - upload_signature: Send signature with the request, an additional input-field in the web interface will be shown to let user enter an ascii armored signature.
 Default: `false`.
  - canonical_url_prefix: start of the URL where contents shall be accessible from the internet.
 Default: `https://$SERVER_NAME`.
- - no_passphrase: Let user send password with the request, if set to true the input-field in the web interface will be disappeared.
+ - no_passphrase: Let the user send the request without having to send a password.
+If set to true, the input-field in the web interface will be omitted.
 Default: `false`.
- - no_validation: Validate the uploaded CSAF document against the JSON schema.
+ - no_validation: Skip validation of the uploaded CSAF document against the JSON schema.
 Default: `false`.
  - no_web_ui: Disable the web interface.
 Default: `false`.
  - dynamic_provider_metadata: Take the publisher from the CSAF document.
 Default: `false`.
  - upload_limit: Set the upload limit size of a file in bytes.
 Default: `52428800` (aka 50 MiB).